Carbapenem-resistant Bacteremia and Metastatic Abscesses – A Community-acquired Infection of Concern

 DISCUSSION

-In this case, the metastatic spread of E. coli also resulted in a thoracic wall abscess.
-This is an infrequent presentation, as thoracic wall abscesses are more commonly associated with mycobacterial infections.
-Management of such abscesses involves appropriate antibiotic therapy and drainage of the abscess under aseptic conditions, typically guided by ultrasound or other imaging modalities to prevent complications such as rib osteomyelitis and cartilage destruction.12
+In our case, the metastatic spread of E. coli via the hematogenous route also resulted in a chest wall abscess.
+This is an infrequent presentation, as chest wall abscesses are more frequently associated with mycobacterial infections.
+The mainstay of treatment of such primary nontuberculous chest wall abscess includes antibiotic therapy and prompt drainage.
+In some cases, complex reconstructive surgeries may be required.10,11,12

-The emergence of carbapenem-resistant E. coli strains poses a significant challenge in treating metastatic infections.
+The emergence of carbapenem-resistant E. coli strains poses a significant challenge in treating metastatic infections caused by them.
 Carbapenems are a class of antibiotics with a broad spectrum of activity, particularly against gram-negative pathogens producing chromosomal cephalosporinases and extended-spectrum beta-lactamases.13 However, the increasing prevalence of carbapenem-hydrolyzing beta-lactamases has severely limited the effectiveness of these drugs, highlighting the pressing need for new antimicrobial strategies and stewardship.14

-Carbapenem resistance was noted in this patient, necessitating alternative antibiotics such as aminoglycosides.
-Aminoglycosides can be effective against carbapenem-resistant gram-negative bacteria with good tissue penetration and play a crucial role in managing such infections.15 It is essential to consider resistance patterns and risk factors such as uncontrolled diabetes, advanced age, and poor hygiene when selecting appropriate antibiotic therapy.
+Carbapenem resistance was noted in our patient, necessitating alternative antibiotics such as aminoglycosides.
+Aminoglycosides can be effective against carbapenem-resistant gram-negative bacteria with good tissue penetration and play a crucial role in managing such infections.15 It is essential to consider resistance patterns and risk factors such as uncontrolled diabetes, advanced age, and poor hygiene while selecting appropriate antibiotic therapy.

 Metastatic infection can even occur in diabetic patients with an unknown source, as seen in cases leading to brain abscesses and septic lung emboli, underscoring the varied and severe nature of such infections.16

 In diabetic patients, early detection of potential metastatic infection is critical.
-Clinicians should be vigilant for signs of worsening infection in a UTI, such as persistent fever despite appropriate treatment, localised pain in distant sites (e.g., flank pain, back pain, or chest pain), and new-onset abscesses.
-Studies suggest that high blood glucose levels can predict the likelihood of metastatic infections, as hyperglycemia impairs neutrophil function and enhances bacterial survival and dissemination.
+Clinicians should be vigilant for signs of worsening infection in a patient with UTI despite appropriate treatment, such as persistent fever spikes, localised pain in distant sites (e.g., flank pain, back pain, or chest pain), and new-onset painful and erythematous chest swellings.
+Studies suggest that high blood glucose levels can predict the likelihood of metastatic infections, as hyperglycemia impairs neutrophil function and enhances bacterial survival and dissemination to distant sites.

 CONCLUSION

-The psoas and chest wall abscesses as sequelae of disseminated UTIs may occur in poorly controlled diabetes mellitus.
+The psoas and chest wall abscesses as sequelae of disseminated UTIs may occur in patients with advanced age and poorly controlled diabetes mellitus.
 The escalating prevalence of carbapenem-resistant Enterobacterales, notably E.coli, is present in the community, and antibiotic stewardship practices are required to curtail them.
 The nonspecific clinical manifestations associated with psoas and chest wall abscesses result in delayed diagnoses.
 Comorbidities, such as uncontrolled diabetes and hepatitis C, may facilitate the dissemination of UTIs and complicate therapeutic approaches.

 INFORMED CONSENT